-To convert a quad measurement to a watt-second measurement, multiply the energy by the conversion ratio.
-One quad is equal to 1.0551E+18 watt-seconds, so use this simple formula to convert:
+Since one quad is equal to 1.0551E+18 watt-seconds, you can use this simple formula to convert:

-The energy in watt-seconds is equal to the quads multiplied by 1.0551E+18.
+The energy in watt-seconds is equal to the energy in quads multiplied by 1.0551E+18.

 Quads and watt-seconds are both units used to measure energy.
 Keep reading to learn more about each unit of measure.

 What Is a Quad?

 One therm is a measure of heat energy equal to one quadrillion (1,000,000,000,000,000) BTU, which are equal to the amount of heat energy required to increase the temperature of one pound of water one degree Fahrenheit.
 Quads are usually used when talking about energy resources and consumption on a national or international scale.

 The quad is a US customary unit of energy.